fweiss/yocto-rpi-vm/README.md

 Run ``vagrant ssh`` to access a shell on the VM.
 You will run the Yocto build and SD Card utilities from this shell.

+## Setting up the yocto build environment
+The yocto build environment will be setup as follows:

+- /home/vagrant/source - the yocto source and layers
+- /home/vagrant/build - the build workspace

+Run ``source /vagrant/setup-yocto.sh``

+## Building the image
+Before building the image with the "bitbake" command, check the build parameters.

+- conf/bblayers.conf specifies the modules that will go into the image
+- conf/local.conf has the desired machine, e.g. "raspberrypi0"

+Run ``bitbake core-image-base``

+The first time you run bitbake, it will take several hours.
+It has to do the following:

+- download source files and dependencies
+- apply patches
+- configure the builds
+- compile the sources
+- package the results

+Subsequent builds will be faster, as the build caches intermediate files.

+## Image the SD Card
+After a new image has been built with bitbake, it's time to put it on the SD Card for the Raspberry Pi.
+This process is not as simple as for the usual RPI images, such as Jessie.
+First, a lank SD Card needs to be properly partitioned.
+Then the files from the build need to be copied into their respective partitions.
+These tasks are automated with scripts included in this process.

+### Insert the SD Card
+Insert the SD card into the host system.

+Verify access to the SD Card with the ``lsblk`` command on the VM.

+You should see ...

+> On Windows, there's some setup required to see the SD Card in the VM.
+See the section "SD Card from VM on Windows" below.

+### Format it (only needed on fresh or currupted card):

+``cd ~/rpi/meta-rpi/scripts
+~/rpi/meta-rpi/scripts$ sudo ./mk2parts.sh sdb``

+sudo mkdir /media/card

+### Write the image to the SD Card
+First change the current directory to the images directory

+``cd /build/tmp/deploy/images``

+Run the ``/vagrant/scripts/write-sd-image.sh``

+There may be two prompts to confirm reformatting partitions on the SD Card.

+The meddage if it is successful

 ## Barebones
 https://git.yoctoproject.org/cgit/cgit.cgi/meta-raspberrypi/about/